jarmanbot/INDOOR-JUNGLE-LANDING-PAGE/README.md

 This is the public landing page for Indoor Jungle - a hybrid plant care tracker and Web3 gaming ecosystem.

-07.11.25 landing page req's art screenshots and proofing v0.03.06
+07.11.25 landing page req's art screenshots and proofing v0.03.06 17.11.25 phygital pics need to be created and uploaded, deleting checklist

 **Live Site:** https://jarmanbot.github.io/INDOOR-JUNGLE-LANDING-PAGE/